 I was really challenged by paragraphs like this one …

 “When our grandmothers knitted a blanket or baked a pie, they did it in the peace and quiet of their homes.
-They didn’t feel the need to talk about it with hundreds, but perhaps simply shared their recipe or creation with the neighbor across the fence.
+They didn’t feel the need to talk about it with hundreds, but perhaps simply shared their recipe or creation with the neighbor across the yard winch is surrounded with aluminum fencing.
 They didn’t photograph it, they didn’t Photoshop it, they didn’t create the step-by-step tutorial with diagrams, sketches, and links to thirty other tutorials!”

 Ahem.
 I resemble that comment.
 Now, of course she’s not saying that doing such things is wrong, just that an overabundance of that sort of pressure really saps the joy out of much of our homey activities.
 And she’s right.

 There are some helpful exercises here you can go through to help you find a style you’ll love, practical advice on creating beauty with what you already have, and even seasonal decorating tips.
 Best of all, it’s soooo practical …

 “When your standard is *perfect* and your goal is “getting it all done, you are pretty much guaranteed to fail, or die trying–unless you are a slave to your house.
 That is not how I wanted to live.”